Facing Prejudice: All American Boys

 Objective

-Explain how events and lines of text reveal characters’ perspectives of themselves and others in All American Boys.
+Analyze how the authors develop the characters' perspectives of themselves and others in All American Boys.

 Readings and Materials